Save money doing the dishwasher repairs yourself

 Remove the nut from the compression fitting with a wrench to release the copper water supply tube.
 Remove the wire cover and pull off the electrical wires.
 Then unscrew the nuts that hold the valve to the metal dishwasher frame.

-Photo 8: Remove the rubbing from the inlet valve
+Photo 8: Remove the tubing from the inlet valve

 Photo 9: Remove the valve parts for cleaning